 Ludwig Mies van der Rohe (27 March 1886 – 17 August 1969) is one of the most influential architects of the 20th century, known for his role in the development of the most enduring architectural style of the era: modernism.
 Born in Aachen, Germany, Mies' career began in the influential studio of Peter Behrens, where Mies worked alongside other two other titans of modernism, Walter Gropius and Le Corbusier.
 For almost a century, Mies' minimalist style has proved very popular; his famous aphorism "less is more" is still widely used, even by those who are unaware of its origins.

-In 1930, Mies took over from Hannes Meyer as director of the Bauhaus - the school founded by and most commonly associated with Walter Gropius - serving as its leader until it was forced to close in 1933 under pressure from the Nazi government.
+In 1930, Mies took over from Hannes Meyer as director of the Bauhaus—the school founded by and most commonly associated with its founder Walter Gropius—serving as its leader until it was forced to close in 1933 under pressure from the Nazi government.
 In 1932, the work of Mies formed a cornerstone of the Museum of Modern Art's exhibition on "The International Style" curated by Philip Johnson and Henry-Russell Hitchcock, an exhibition that not only reinforced Mies' role as a leader of the modernist movement, but also brought the movement itself to a wider, more international audience.

-Check out all of Mies' classic designs featured on ArchDaily through the thumbnails below, and more coverage of Mies through the links below that.
+Check out all of Mies van der Rohe's classic designs featured on ArchDaily via the thumbnails below, and more coverage of Mies through the links below those.